Children and the old are most vulnerable

 Road traffic is the dominant local source of air pollution in Norway, especially due to the widespread use of studded tires during the winter months.
 A car with studded tyres produces up to 100 times more particulate matter than a car with regular tyres.

 Other important sources are industrial emissions and long-range transport of pollution from other European countries.
-As shown in the three figures below, long- range transboundary pollution is still a major pressure in the Norwegian environment as the domestic emissions only contributes to a smaller part of the deposition.
+As shown in the three figures below, long- range transboundary pollution is still a major pressure in the Norwegian environment.

 Acidification a continuing challenge

-The national target for PM10, and to some extent the national target for NO2, will not be attained in 2010.
-Projections for 2020 show that the number of people exposed to exceedances of the national target for PM10 will be substantially reduced, primarily due to a decrease in the use of studded tyres and better technology, and increased introduction of clean burning wood-stoves.
+The national targets for PM10 and NO2, were not attained in 2013.
+Projections for 2020 show that the number of people exposed to exceedances of the national target for PM10 will be reduced, primarily due to a decrease in the use of studded tyres and better technology, and increased introduction of clean burning wood-stoves.

 Despite approved emissions reductions targets under several regulations such as the Convention on Long-Range Transboundary Air Pollution, acidification will continue to be a problem in large areas of South Norway, particularly in the southern and western parts.
 Even with a maximum feasible reduction scenario, the problems will persist until 2100 and beyond.